kvasszn/ree-save-editor/README.md

 # MH Tame
 This repo is mainly for dumping RE engine files into readable json.
 It also does converts textures to png and fonts. and I'm working on recreating some files from json.

-Files that it currently supports are `user, tex, msg, pog, poglst, oft`.
+Files that it currently supports are `user, tex, msg, pog, poglst, oft` and `wilds saves`.
 Some basic support exists for `scn` files, but it's rough, RSZ works for it though.

 Makes use of texture codecs, and file reading stuff from ![https://github.com/wwylele/mhrice](https://github.com/wwylele/mhrice)